petrusjohannesmaas/research-lab/projects/docker_swarm_deployment.md

 ## Basic Docker Swarm Deployment

 A simple Docker Swarm deployment can help you get familiar with swarm mode without getting overwhelmed.
-How about we start with a basic web application running as a service across multiple swarm nodes.

-### **Simple Docker Swarm Deployment Idea**

-A **basic Nginx web server** deployed in swarm mode:
+We'll set up a **basic Nginx web server** deployed in swarm mode:
-1. **Initialize a Swarm**
+1. **Initialize your first Swarm**
 2. **Deploy a Single Service (Nginx)**
 3. **Scale the Service**
 4. **Access the Running Containers**